arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 ![](assets/perspective_front.png)

 # Description
-Arduino® Alvik is a powerful and versatile robot car specifically designed for programming and STEAM education.
+Arduino® Alvik (from now on referred to as Alvik) is a powerful and versatile robot car specifically designed for programming and STEAM education.

 Powered by the [Arduino® Nano ESP32](https://docs.arduino.cc/hardware/nano-esp32/), Alvik offers diverse learning paths through different programming languages including MicroPython, Arduino C, and block-based coding; enabling different possibilities to explore Robotics, IoT and AI.